technomalia/Assignment-2/README.md

 I'm sure I could think-up other benefits but they're the main ones, so if you haven't already:

+<h3>Check your student email account for the invite I sent to all of you Shame and Annisa, and click whatever link is there to join the github group/organisation with the rest of us, then:<h3>

 <b>1</b> Download GitHub Desktop here: https://desktop.github.com/<br>
 <b>2</b> Clone this repository to your local machine.<br>
 <b>3</b> Copy any/all files you've created so far to the repository's directory on your local machine.<br>